Prudence Ukkonika: Career

 Before venturing into wine, Ukkonika was an employee of Ministry of finance, where she worked for 37 years.

 After the demise of her son, she decided to let the dream of her son of wine making to live on.
 She started producing wine in her garage at home, she later rented a place in muyenga(a Kampala suburb) where she stored the wine in 200 liter drums, she then rented in Wandegeya, another busy city suburb where the main offices are currently.
 She later set up a factory in Kira.

 Ukkonika currently employs 20 people in addition to her children; her firstborn studied food technology and her master's degree was in wine making and is the company consultant of this family business.
 Her son is the company accountant and another is the company driver and mechanic.

 K-Roma currently has an estimated net worth of $350,000.

-Ukkonika works with Ugandan farmers most of whom are women to grow fruits.
+Ukkonika works with Ugandan farmers, most of whom are women, growing fruits.